Urostomy pouches are special bags that are used to collect urine after bladder surgery.

 - Has bumps around a hair follicle that are filled with pus

 - Have any questions or concerns about your stoma or skin

 Lyon CC.
 Stoma care.
 In: Lebwohl MG, Heymann WR, Berth-Jones J, Coulson I, eds.
-Treatment of Skin Disease Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
-4thrd ed.
-Philadelphia, PA: Saunders Elsevier; 2013:chap 2225.
+Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
+4th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 225.